• Skip to primary navigation

 • Also, I substituted their recommended tablespoon of sugar with Stevia.

-• Fermented sauerkraut is so healthy.
-And it’s easy to make your own.
+• Fermented sauerkraut is so nutritious.
+And it’s easy to make your own sauerkraut.
 For store bought, I recommend Bubbies Of San Francisco Sauerkraut.
 It has live cultures, and no sugar, vinegar or preservatives.
 Just great taste.

 • I had delicious apples on hand when I made this recipe.
 A tart Granny Smith, Honeycrisp, or Macintosh apple would stand up well to the flavor of the sauerkraut.